compomics/meta-proteome-analyzer/README.md

 *Please note:* MPA Portable can be run directly on your desktop PC or laptop and no separate installation is needed: just double-click the provided JAR file or use the provided batch file (see below on this page).

 ---

+## Command Line ##

+MPA can also be used via the command line, see [MetaProteomeAnalyzerCLI](https://github.com/compomics/meta-proteome-analyzer/wiki/MetaProteomeAnalyzerCLI) for details.

+--

 ## Features ##